 How can I narrow or expand academic searches?

-This is the second of three lessons about Conducting Digital Searches.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Conducting Digital Searches.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concepts of search narrowing and expanding